bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-01-11-kagemusha.md

-<![endif]-->
+---
+layout: post
+title: Kagemush
+published: true
+date: 2023-01-06
+readtime: true
+categories: ['RE-RELEASES']
+tags: [Drama]
+metadata: 'Japan 1950, 88 mins<br> Director: Akira Kurosawa'
+pdf: '2023-01-06-rashomon.pdf'
+---

 This magisterial epic of 16th-century Japan was Akira Kurosawa’s great homecoming movie after a decade either working abroad or in the doldrums following the critical drubbing faced by his 1970 film _Dodes’ka-den_.
 Backed by George Lucas and Francis Ford Coppola, it was a return to the _jidaigeki_ (period film) mode of _Seven Samurai_ (1954) and _Throne of Blood_ (1957), albeit now in lavish colour and mounted on a scale that – in the era of CGI – looks ever more awe-inspiring.
 It’s something of a companion piece to his subsequent _Ran_ (1985): not directly inspired by Shakespeare as that would be, but Shakespearian in its movement between courtly intrigue and clashes on the battlefield, and especially in its focus on a double/impostor figure.
 In the Sengoku, or ‘Warring States’, period, a thief resembling the leader of the Takeda clan becomes a vital decoy after the latter is taken out by a sniper.
 **Samuel Wigley, bfi.org.uk, 12 March 2021**

 **Kurosawa on _Kagemusha_**
 Whatever one thinks of _Kagemusha_ – the Japanese critics were generally less indulgent about its weaknesses than their Western counterparts – the film is unmistakably a maverick project.
 Who but Kurosawa would have responded to the commercial failure of his first wholly independent film (and the bankruptcy of the directors’ co-operative that produced it) by dogmatically insisting that his next project be the most expensive production ever undertaken in Japan?
 And, for that matter, opting to shoot a Mosfilm epic rather than a more obviously viable project at home?
 The film bears the marks of Kurosawa’s intransigence: not just in the scrupulous insistence on historical accuracy, but also in the script’s refusal to integrate the story of Takeda Shingen’s double with the larger story of the fall of the Takeda Clan to produce a more conventionally unified dramatic structure.

 I heard a story (possibly apocryphal) that Toho had specified in its contract with Kurosawa that he would make a film not exceeding three hours in length; the price it paid for this temerity was to have the director deliver a version lasting two hours, 59 minutes and 30 seconds for the Japanese release, prior to cutting 20 minutes from the ‘international’ version which was delivered to 20th Century-Fox.